firebitsbr/make-me-go/README.md

 You'll end up with multiple generated code files with a separate assets slice in each one and you'll need to recreate each one with a separate call to the ```WriteAssets()``` function.

 There is a collection of file extentions named ```UTF8Extentions```.
-Any files with one of those extentions has code generated using UTF8 directly in the source file (chunked and escaped), whereas other files will by generated as byte array entries.
-This should all be transparent, but if you have any issues with text files (".txt", ".md", ".markdown", ".html", ".css", ".js", ".go", ".rtf") you can clear down that collection and all files will be written as byte arrays.
+Any files with one of those extentions has code generated using UTF8 directly in the source file (chunked and escaped), whereas other files will be generated as byte array entries.

----

-### About those unit tests

-*There are no unit tests.*

-I needed this in a rush for a one-off bit of processing and didn't expect to be keeping it.
-However it proved so useful I'm sharing it anyway.
-In my real-world usage it works exactly as expected and I probably won't be revisiting it to add test coverage.
-Works for me.
-YMMV.
-Help yourself.
+This should all happen automatically, but if you have any issues with text files (for example ```.txt```, ```.md```, ```.go``` etc) you can clear down that collection and all files will be written as byte arrays instead.